brianchase/mnt-dev/README.md

 device in `/dev/mapper` under the device's name.
 For example, it will open `/dev/sdb1` at `/dev/mapper/sdb1`, then mount it at `/mnt/sdb1`.

-After unmounting a device, the script removes the corresponding directory in `/mnt` and, if the device is encrypted, uses [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to close the corresponding device in `/dev/mapper`.
+After unmounting a device, the script will remove the corresponding directory in `/mnt` and, if the device is encrypted, use [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to close the corresponding device in `/dev/mapper`.